2025 Summit: Changing perspectives to provide better support

 1. What it really means to support innovative entrepreneurs today.

-2. Ways of (re)empowering entrepreneurs to take risks.
+2. Ways to (re)empower entrepreneurs to take risks.

-3. The mechanisms of our ecosystem to make it more agile, more human and more conducive to the emergence of innovation in all its forms.
+3. The mechanisms of our ecosystem so that it is a more agile, more human space that is more conducive to the emergence of innovation in all its forms.

-Three days to rethink our impact - programming at a glance
+Three days to rethink our impact – the program at a glance

-Looking differently is good.
+Seeing things differently is good.
 Acting accordingly is essential.
 Entrepreneurial support cannot be static.
-It must adapt, improve and, above all, co-create with those it supports.
-That's why we've divided the program into five blocks that will enable you to explore different facets.
+It must adapt, improve, and above all, be co-created with those it supports.
+That's why we've divided the program into five blocks that will allow you to explore different facets.

 Wednesday AM theme: Building ecosystems: between global movement and local realities

-Entrepreneurial ecosystems don't build themselves.Ecosystem building as a strategic approach inspires us to collectively build sustainable innovation environments.
-We take you to the heart of best practice with builders who have come to share their local realities and global visions.
+Entrepreneurial ecosystems do not build themselves.Ecosystem building as a strategic approach inspires collective efforts to build sustainable innovation environments.
+We take you to the heart of best practices with builders who have come to share their local realities and global visions.

-Three conferences will give us the opportunity to exchange ideas and gain the necessary perspective for this first day of the Summit:
+During three conferences, we will have the opportunity to exchange ideas and take the necessary step back for this first day of the Summit:

-• A high-altitude discussion with builders: Philippe Telio (Startupfest), Jean-François Harvey (Canadian Innovators Council), Marie Chevrier Schwartz (TechTO) and ilias Benjelloun (ÉlanTech).
+• A high-altitude discussion with builders: Philippe Telio (Startupfest), Jean-François Harvey (Canadian Council of Innovators), Marie Chevrier Schwartz (TechTO), and Ilias Benjelloun (ÉlanTech)

-• A transatlantic conversation between professionals from Quebec and France between Anne Lemieux (accelerator nordique), Éric Darveau (OSEntreprendre), Arnaud Archimede (Whistle), Léa Jouffroy (Pépite Lille Hauts-de-France), and Stéphane Carrier (LOJIQ).
+• A transatlantic conversation between professionals from Quebec and France, featuring Anne Lemieux (accelerator ), Éric Darveau (OSEntreprendre), Arnaud Archimede (Whistle), Léa Jouffroy (Pépite Lille Hauts-de-France), and Stéphane Carrier (LOJIQ).

-• A panel on the importance of studying your ecosystem with data, thanks to our PERSÉIS project, featuring Naomie Allard (UQO), Sophie Veilleux (Université Laval), Marie-Michèle Lord (UQTR), Octave Niamié (Polytechnique Montréal) and Charles Beaudry.
+• A panel discussion on the importance of studying your ecosystem with data, thanks to our PERSÉIS project, featuring Naomie Allard (UQO), Sophie Veilleux (Laval University), Marie-Michèle Lord (UQTR), Octave Niamié (Polytechnique Montréal), and Charles Beaudry.

-And we'll also have the first perspective with Louis-Félix Binette to awaken theecosystem-builder in you.
+And we will also have our first perspective with Louis-Félix Binette to awakenthe ecosystem builder in you.

-Wednesday PM theme: The voice of entrepreneurs: a compass for the ecosystem
+Wednesday afternoon theme: The voice of entrepreneurs: a compass for the ecosystem

-Entrepreneurs, who are at the heart of our services, don't care much about the complex mechanisms that surround them.
-Putting their voice back at the center of authentic conversations and dynamic workshops will enable us to co-create solutions adapted to their real needs.
+Entrepreneurs, who are at the heart of our services, are not particularly concerned with the complex mechanisms that surround them.
+By putting their voices back at the center of authentic conversations and dynamic workshops, we will be able to co-create solutions tailored to their real needs.
 Understanding the entrepreneurial perspective means building an aligned ecosystem.

-The afternoon of Wednesday February 12 will be dedicated to presenting different perspectives on entrepreneurial support, and to hearing entrepreneurs tell us the truth.
+The afternoon of Wednesday, February 12 will be dedicated to presenting different perspectives on entrepreneurial support and hearing entrepreneurs tell us the truth.

-• The voice of entrepreneurs: Clément Bouland (co-founder Bello), Elisabeth Gosselin (co-founder Paralog), Sarah DeGrâce (co-founder INSPPI), and Phil Rivard
+• The voice of entrepreneurs: Clément Bouland (co-founder of Bello), Elisabeth Gosselin (co-founder of Paralog), Sarah DeGrâce (co-founder of INSPPI), and Phil Rivard

 • Inclusive support for our entrepreneurs with Tina Pranjic from Élance